 Session Cookie.
-The client sends a cookie named DEBUG_BISKIT with the request.
-If the session is not already connected to a BIS session monitor, and the value of the DEBUG_BISKIT matches the debug ID of a session monitor, or a global session monitor is available, then the session monitor attaches to the session.
+The client sends a cookie named DEBUG\BISKIT with the request.
+If the session is not already connected to a BIS session monitor, and the value of the DEBUG\BISKIT matches the debug ID of a session monitor, or a global session monitor is available, then the session monitor attaches to the session.

 Note that if you are developing a browser-based application, CodeWatch launches the browser in a way that includes the Debug ID.
-See "Browser Launch Sequence" in Appendix B on page Error!
+See "Error!
+Reference source not found." in Error!
+Reference source not found. on page Error!
 Bookmark not defined. for more information.

-Debug Tag.
+• Debug Tag.
 If the server response file (.srf) contains a {{Debug}} tag that specifies the debug ID as an active BIS Session Monitor, then the session monitor attaches to the session.
 Again, all subsequent sessions are ignored until the initial session ends or CodeWatch is detached from the session.